The Talented Mr. Ripley (film): Filming

 Except for the beginning scenes filmed in New York City, the film was shot entirely on location in Italy.
 The cliffside resort town of Positano and various villages on the islands of Ischia and Procida, near Naples, were used to represent the fictional town of Mongibello.
 Frequent and unpredictable rain hampered the production, with Minghella stating that "we had to deliver this gorgeous Mediterranean world, this beautiful world of Southern Italy, and we could never get Italy to turn beautiful...We would divide the scenes up, often into words, and go out and get two or three words and then, it would start to rain, and we'd have to go back in, again."
 The scenes taking place in San Remo were filmed in Anzio, a resort town near Rome.
 Well-known locations included the Piazza Navona, the Spanish Steps and Piazza di Spagna in Rome, and the Caffè Florian in the Piazza San Marco in Venice.

 To prepare for the role of Ripley, Damon lost 30 pounds and learned to play the piano.
 Law gained weight and learned to play the saxophone for his character; he also broke a rib, when he fell backward while filming the murder scene on the boat.

+Release

+The Talented Mr. Ripley was first screened at Fox Bruin Theater on December 12, 1999.
+The film was then distributed by Paramount Pictures in North America and released on December 25.
+Miramax International handled the international distribution for other territories.

 Reception

+Box office

+The Talented Mr. Ripley earned $6.3 million on its Saturday opening, finishing at number one.
+The film grossed a complete total of $12.7 million on its wide release opening weekend in 2,307 theaters, putting it at number two behind Any Given Sunday ($13.5 million).
+It then dropped 2.8 percent on its second weekend with an additional $12.3 million, landing in third place behind Stuart Little and Toy Story 2.

+At the end of its box office run, The Talented Mr. Ripley grossed over $81.2 million in the United States and Canada, and $47.5 million from the international market, bringing its worldwide total to $128.7 million.
+The film managed to recoup its production budget of $40 million.